 Country Entry/Exit and Visa Requirements:

 Before traveling abroad, check country-specific information under Entry, Exit and Visa Requirements on the U.S. Department of State’s website.
 It provides information on passport validity and whether a visa is required.
-A passport may not be valid if it is expiring in three to six months after your departure date from that country (this bears repeating) or if there are not enough blank passport pages available.
+It bears repeating that a passport may not be valid if it expires three to six months after your departure date from that country or if there are not enough blank passport pages available.

 If the country requires at least two to four blank visa/stamp pages in your passport, you will not be allowed to enter or even board the plane in the U.S. if you do not meet this requirement.
 When traveling to more than one country, be sure to have enough blank pages to accommodate each country.

-As a general rule, you will need one blank visa/stamp page for each country you are traveling to; however, some countries require that you have two or more blank visa/stamp pages.
-It is important that you check on the entry requirements for each country you are traveling to.
-For example, to enter South Africa, you must have two consecutive blank visa/stamp pages in your passport.
+As a general rule, you will need one blank visa/stamp page for each country you travel to; however, some countries require two or more blank visa/stamp pages.
+You must check the entry requirements for each country you travel to.
+For example, to enter South Africa, your passport must have two consecutive blank visa/stamp pages.

 If the country requires you to fill out an Immigration Form or other documents when you arrive, keep these with your passport.
-You will need to submit this form upon departure or face being detained, fined, or having to get special permission to depart.
-You will most likely miss your flight because of the delays.
+You must submit this form upon departure or face being detained, fined, or having to get special permission to depart.
+If the form is delayed, you will most likely miss your flight.

 Required Documents: Renewing or Applying for a Passport:

 You can renew your passport by mail.
-If applying for the first time, or if your passport was lost or stolen, you will need to do this in person.
+If you apply for the first time, or if your passport was lost or stolen, you must do this in person.
 Check with the U.S. Post Office to see which facility in your area offers passport services.
 You cannot renew your passport at the U.S. Post Office.

 You’ll need the following information to apply or renew:

-• If mailing your renewal application, fill out Form DS-82 (on the U.S. Department of State’s website).
+- If mailing your renewal application, complete Form DS-82 (on the U.S. Department of State’s website).
 Be sure to sign and date it.

-• If applying at an acceptance facility, use Form DS-11 Apply In Person
+- If applying for the first time at an acceptance facility, use Form DS-11 Apply In Person

-• A new Passport Photo – staple it to the application within the designated space using four vertical staples with one in each corner at the edge of the photo.
+- A new Passport Photo—staple it to the application within the designated space using four vertical staples, one in each corner at the edge of the photo.
 Glasses must be removed for passport photos.
 The photo will not be accepted if you have your glasses on.

 Passport Fees: